 The best golfing quarterbacks (and quarterback golfers) of all time

-We fully expect No. 18 and No. 12 to rise to the occasion, just like they always have in a big spot.
-But their handicaps don’t quite put them on our list of the greatest golfing quarterbacks of all time, which features only the elite of the elite.
+All are superstar NFL quarterbacks who moonlight as golf sickos, but their handicaps don’t quite put them on our list of the greatest golfing quarterbacks of all time.
+These are elite of the elite.
 The scratch players.
 The guys who have at least attempted to compete at the highest level, only to learn just how difficult it is do to so.
 What you’ll find below is not exactly a pure ranking, but a QB golfers superlatives list that may or may not be ranked from best QB golfer ever to 11th-best.
 Much like Trent Dilfer’s “Elite 11” QB camp, these are a very select few that have had plenty of success both on the football field and on the golf course.

 QB who actually cashed checks on the golf course - John Brodie

 Unlike a certain someone we’ll get to shortly, Brodie actually earned some money on the golf course, albeit on the Senior Tour.
 Between 1985 and 1998, the former San Francisco 49er had one win (1991 Security Pacific Senior Classic) and 12 top 10s, amassing $735,000 in earnings along the way.
 He also competed in two U.S. Opens, once in 1959 and once in 1981, missing the cut both times.

 QB who took the hint - Tony Romo

 Count us among those who are rooting for Romo to have a successful golf career.
 After more than a few 76-83 -- MCs playing against the big dogs, however, Romo found his level in 2022, winning the American Century Championship in Tahoe.

 QB who might actually be better at golf than football - Derek Anderson